-1 A. A: The projected cost to construct the entire Project and place it into operation 2 is approximately \$4.95 billion.
+1 The projected cost to construct the entire Project and place it into operation A. 2 is approximately \$4.95 billion.
 This figure encompasses the entire Project cost, including the 3 Kansas, Missouri, Illinois and Indiana segments, but not including any estimated network upgrade 4 costs for RTO interconnections.
 The projected cost to construct Phase I of the Project and place it 5 in operation is approximately \$3.52 billion, not including the upgrade costs for RTO 6 interconnections.
-The projected cost to construct Phase II of the Project and place it in operation 7 is approximately \$1.43 billion, not including the upgrade costs for RTO interconnections.
-1 8 Network upgrade costs are excluded from the numbers discussed above because the majority of 9 the upgrades will be paid for separately from the other costs of the Project Typically upgrade 10 costs are paid upfront and included in the project costs, but for this Project, Grain Belt Express 11 will enter into facilities services agreements to pay for the upgrades over time.
-The transmission 12 owner will pay for the upgrades upfront, and Grain Belt Express will repay the transmission owner 13 over a twenty-year period.
-These payments will be covered by the Project's revenue, so will not 14 be included in the upfront cost of the Project.
+The projected cost to construct Phase II of the Project and place it in operation 7 is approximately \$1.43 billion, not including the upgrade costs for RTO interconnections.1 8 Network upgrade costs are excluded from the numbers discussed above because the majority of 9 the upgrades will be paid for separately from the other costs of the Project Typically upgrade 10 costs are paid upfront and included in the project costs, but for this Project, some costs will be paid upfront and, for the rest, Grain Belt Express will enter into facilities services agreements to pay 11 12 for the upgrades over time.
+For those costs, Tthe transmission owner will pay for the upgrades 13 upfront, and Grain Belt Express will repay the transmission owner over a twenty-year period.
+14 These payments will be covered by the Project's revenue, so will not be included in the upfront 15 cost of the Project.